asmodehn/caerbannog/README.md

 - Improve how we can do live automated testing
 - Improve our interface with the "real" turtle (the python module)
 - Improve our interface with the user (our interpreter)
+- Improve our dataflow feedback.

 The journey :

-- 00_Tootle : the Object Oriented (Interactive) Turtle.
+- 01 Tootle : the Object Oriented (Interactive) Turtle.
 Using the inheritance-style interface from python classes.
-- 01_ComposedTootle : A Tootle, with composition/delegation, but no inheritance.
+- 02 ComposedTootle : A Tootle, with composition/delegation, but delegation instead of inheritance.
 Repl now support sequence of arguments.
-- 02_FunctionalTurtle : A Functional Turtle.
+- 03 FunctionalTurtle : A Functional Turtle.
+Repl support fluent code API design.
-- more to come...
+- 04 MonadicTurtle: A Monadic Turtle...